CTimmerman/nicescroll-vs-amp/README.md

 # nicescroll-vs-amp
-Test case that shows Azure media player failure when jqury.nicescroll plugin is initialized.
+Test case that shows Azure media player failure when jquery.nicescroll plugin is initialized.

 Complete log of IE11:
 ```